fmend/fmend.github.io/_portfolio/portfolio-1.md

 ## A Brief Introduction to View Systems

 View is an AI company which aims to provide an LLM Assistant that can be used on-premises, allowing a user to supply their own data and harness the power of an LLM without having to outsource sensitive information.
-While this is the foundational product for their company, they also supply a similar service in the form of a SAAS product, giving the user the option of operating on a completely online format rather than downloading the whole package while touting a secure platform in this method.
+While this is the foundational product for their company, they also supply a similar service in the form of a SAAS product, giving the user the option of operating on a completely online, secure format rather than downloading the whole package.

 ## Evaluation criteria
 Remember that each of the two projects in your portfolio will be evaluated on these points: